UniversalAptronym/Locus-Server/Instructions/Cloudflared_Nginx_Ports_Setup_(Web_Connection).md

 <img src="../Media_Repository/Cloudflared_Install_1.png" alt="Cloudflared Proxy Manager installation 1" title="Cloudflared Proxy Manager installation 1" width="40%"/> <img src="../Media_Repository/Cloudflared_Install_2.png" alt="Cloudflared Proxy Manager installation 2" title="Cloudflared Proxy Manager installation 2" width="40%"/>

 2. This should bring up the following installation window, which you can scroll to see the entirety of.
 Add your **Raspberry Pi's local IP address** to the leftmost text box under "Web UI".
 The click `Save`.
 This tells your server that you want to connect to this program via your local router, not the worldwide web.
-(You will only be able to access this program from a machine connected to your local router, but that's fine, we only need to use it once.
+(You will only be able to access this program from a machine connected to your local router, but that's fine, you only need to use it once.

 <img src="../Media_Repository/Cloudflared_Install_3.png" alt="Cloudflared Proxy Manager installation 3" title="Cloudflared Proxy Manager installation 3" width="50%"/>